Program

 Harnessing Synthetic Biology for Metabolic Engineering in Plants and Other Organisms

-Convener: Wusheng Liu, North Carolina State University
+Conveners: Wusheng Liu, North Carolina State University, and Anindya Bandyopadhyay, CIMMYT

 Animal oral presentations